 Centres.
 She remained in the room during the consideration thereof.
 Councillor Dheer declared a non-pecuniary interest in Agenda Items 5.2, 8.2 and 9.1, as she used the services provided at Pinkwell Children's Centre.
 She remained in the room during the consideration thereof.
 Councillor Lakhmana declared a non-pecuniary interest in Agenda Item 8.1, as she worked at Heathrow Airport.
 She remained in the room during the consideration thereof.
 Councillor Khursheed declared a non-pecuniary interest in Agenda Item 9.1, as his granddaughter was a teacher in a school affected by the motion.
 He remained in the room during the consideration thereof.
 36. MAYOR'S ANNOUNCEMENTS (Agenda Item 4) The Mayor advised that Mr Desmond Brady, who had been elected as a Councillor in 1978, had passed away in December 2016.
 Hillingdon had raised £6,000 and had been awarded fifth place at the Mayor of London's New Years Day Parade.
 The Mayor thanked Jam 2000 for their tremendous effort.
 Councillor Singh would be raising money for the Mayor's Charity by running seven marathons in seven days in seven continents, starting in Perth and finishing in Alaska.
 The Mayor welcomed Councillor Kauffman back to the Chamber following his recent illness.
 37. PUBLIC QUESTION TIME (Agenda Item 5) 5.1 QUESTION FROM MR TONY ELLIS OF KEWFERRY ROAD, NORTHWOOD TO THE CABINET MEMBER FOR PLANNING, TRANSPORTATION AND RECYCLING - COUNCILLOR BURROWS: "Is the Council going to respond to the recent consultation document on air pollution published by the National Institute for Health and Care Excellence and does it agree with NICE's findings that speed bumps cause excessive pollution and that alternative methods of traffic calming should be introduced as recommended in the report?"
-In the chaones of the questioner, the Mayor put the question on his headlf and In the absence of the questioner, the Mayor put the question on his behalf and Councillor Burrows advised that a written response would be provided.
+In the absence of the questioner, the Mayor put the question on his behalf and Councillor Burrows advised that a written response would be provided.
+[The response sent to Mr Ellis was as follows: The National Institute for Health and Care Excellence (NICE) consultation has been based upon a number of evidence based nationwide studies informing a series of recommendations which are the subject of the consultation.
+Where the evidence base is not sufficiently robust the consultation recommends a number of areas for further research.
+I have looked at the main topic areas within this consultation and am satisfied that the recommendations for actions that should be taken are ones that Hillingdon are either

-consultation suggests are needed as these will help us ensure the measures being taken to improve air quality have the desired effect, for example:
+We will, however, be interested in the outcomes of the research topics the consultation suggests are needed as these will help us ensure the measures being taken to improve air quality have the desired effect, for example: